SWC Walk 78 : Cowden to Hever

 Continue to follow the Eden Valley Walk, initially along a road and then south-west on a track.
-At a T-junction, keep ahead on a lane.
+At a T-junction, keep ahead on Hever Lane.
 After crossing the railway bridge, turn right into a driveway and continue on a path which drops down to Hever station.

-Stay on Hever Road as it turns sharp right by the pub, and follow it for 450m to a T-junction.
-Turn right, then in 50m go over a stile on the left onto an enclosed path, signposted as the Eden Valley Walk.
-Follow this path for 500m to come out onto a minor road at a junction.
+Stay on Hever Road as it turns sharply right by the pub, and follow it for 450m to a T-junction.
+Turn right, then in 50m turn left through a new wooden kissing gate onto an enclosed path (once notoriously muddy but now surfaced).
+Follow this path for 500m to reach a minor road at a junction.

-You could turn right to Hever station, as indicated by the road sign, but the suggested route is to keep ahead on the road towards Cowden village.
-Go over the railway bridge (with the station visible on your right), then in 40m turn right into a driveway, still following the Eden Valley Walk.
-Keep to the right past the entrance to several houses.
+You could turn right for Hever station (as indicated by the road sign) but the suggested route is to keep ahead on the road towards Cowden village.
+Go over the railway bridge (with the station visible on your right), then in 40m turn right into a driveway, still following the EVW.
+Go through a fieldgate across the drive and take the path to the right of the entrance to the last house.
 As you approach the station, fork right onto a path leading down to the platform for trains to London.

 Take the footpath opposite the pub, heading south.
-Go across a lane and continue on the footpath opposite, but turn right before Meechlands Farm onto a footpath leading to the Greyhound pub.
+Go across a lane and continue on the footpath opposite, but turn right before Meechlands Farm onto a footpath leading to Uckfield Lane.
 Head north along the road for a short distance, then turn sharp left onto a footpath which goes under the railway and through Oak Wood to Bramsell's Farm.
 Turn left onto a road to reach Markbeech.

 On the bend in Hever Road by the King Henry VIII pub, take the driveway heading S, signposted as a footpath.
 After passing Hever Primary School continue on a path which leads to a minor road at a bend.
 Bear left onto the road for 50m, then veer right up the continuation of the footpath, through a kissing gate into a large field.